SathwikChadaga/failure-cascade/README.md

 # failure-cascade
 Power Failure Cascade Prediction using Machine Techniques.
-The code is used to generate results in the following papers, please refer to them for a detailed explanation of the underlying models.
+Please refer to the following papers for a detailed explanation of the underlying models.

 \[1\] X. Wu, D. Wu and E. Modiano, "Predicting Failure Cascades in Large Scale Power Systems via the Influence Model Framework," in IEEE Transactions on Power Systems, vol. 36, no. 5, pp. 4778-4790, Sept.
 2021, doi: 10.1109/TPWRS.2021.3068409.

 Files in different folders perform different tasks as summarized in the following list.
 The list is also ordered in the same order as the files are supposed to be run.